d12frosted/elpa-mirror/gnu/tempel-readme.txt

     line end.
   • `o' Like `%' but leaves the point before newline.
   • `(s NAME)' Inserts a named field.
-  • `(p PROMPT <NAME> <NONINS>)' Insert an optionally named field with a prompt.
+  • `(p PROMPT <NAME> <NOINSERT>)' Insert an optionally named field with a prompt.
 The `PROMPT' is displayed directly in the buffer as default value.
 If `NOINSERT' is non-nil, no field is inserted.
 Then the minibuffer is used for prompting and the value is bound to `NAME'.
   • `(r PROMPT <NAME> <NOINSERT>)' Insert region or act like `(p ...)'.
   • `(r> PROMPT <NAME> <NOINSERT>)' Act like `(r ...)', but indent region.

   Furthermore Tempel supports syntax extensions:

-  • `(p FORM <NAME> <NONINS>)' Like `p' described above, but `FORM' is evaluated.
+  • `(p FORM <NAME> <NOINSERT>)' Like `p' described above, but `FORM' is evaluated.
   • `(FORM ...)'
 Other Lisp forms are evaluated.
 Named fields are lexically bound.